EventVL: Understand Event Streams via Multimodal Large Language Model: Introduction

 However, to train an event-based MLLM, we are faced with two main challenges.
-First, a lack of high-quality text annotation in current image-event-text pair datasets hinders the model from capturing fine-grained semantic information \cite{N-imagenet, hardvs}.
+First, a lack of high-quality text annotation in current image-event-text pair datasets hinders the model from capturing fine-grained semantic information~\cite{N-imagenet, hardvs}.
 In those datasets, the coarse text descriptions like ``This is a \{category\}'' limit the model to the learning of category shapes and hinder the model from excavating more diverse event-based category knowledge such as colour or materials, which prohibits the fine-grained semantic understanding of event data.
 Second, different from images, event data, as a format of spatiotemporal point clouds, is incompatible with the current RGB encoder architecture.
 Moreover, preserving the highly spatiotemporal correlations within event data during feature extraction is challenging.
 An inadequate representation of events can impair event-image-text fine-grained alignment, resulting in sub-optimal scene understanding.

-To solve these challenges mentioned above, we propose \textbf{\textit{EventVL}}, the first event-based MLLM framework, as shown in Figure \ref{fig:framwork}.
-As for data engineering, we first annotate almost 1.4 million high-quality image-text-event paired data by utilizing current powerful open-source MLLM models \cite{internvl-2.0}, which has surpassed the commercial MLLMs like GPT-4o ~\cite{Gpt-4} in many understanding benchmarks.
-As for EventVL, we propose Event Spatiotemporal Representation to further excavate the spatiotemporal correlation within event data.
+To solve these challenges mentioned above, we propose \textbf{\textsc{EventVL}}, the first event-based MLLM framework, as shown in Figure~\ref{fig:framwork}.
+As for \textsc{EventVL}, we propose Event Spatiotemporal Representation to further excavate the spatiotemporal correlation within event data.
 We spatially and temporally segment event data into different frames and leverage attention blocks to capture the semantic interaction, which can enhance feature expression.
 To fine-grain align the latent feature space for images and events, we propose the Dynamic Semantic Alignment for rigorous high-resolution semantics extraction, enabling fine-grained alignment between events and images.
+As for data engineering, we first annotate almost 1.4 million high-quality image-text-event paired data by utilizing current powerful open-source MLLM models~\cite{internvl-2.0}, which has surpassed the commercial MLLMs like GPT-4o ~\cite{Gpt-4} in many understanding benchmarks.